 To access the Altium Designer Installer, you need to first download and run a small (approx. 25MB) executable –

 AltiumDesignerSetup<Version>.exe.
-This executable is downloaded from the Downloads page of the Altium website and can be saved anywhere on your hard disk.
+This executable is downloaded from the Altium Designer section of the Altium website's Downloads page and can be saved anywhere on your hard disk.

 Running the Installer

 AltiumDesignerSetup<Version>.exe file.
 The Altium Designer Installer welcome page will open.

 Initial welcome page for the Altium Designer Installer.